 Christopher B. Seaman joined the Washington and Lee law faculty in 2012.
 His research and teaching interests include intellectual property law and civil procedure, with a particular focus on intellectual property litigation and remedies for the violation of intellectual property rights.

-Professor Seaman’s intellectual property-related scholarship has appeared or is forthcoming in a variety of law reviews and journals, including the Harvard Journal of Law and Technology, the Iowa Law Review, the BYU Law Review, and the Yale Journal of Law and Technology.
-His empirical study of willful patent infringement and enhanced damages was selected as a winner of the 2010 Samsung-Stanford Patent Prize competition for outstanding new scholarship related to patent remedies.
+Professor Seaman’s intellectual property-related scholarship has appeared or is forthcoming in a variety of law reviews and journals, including the Virginia Law Review, the Iowa Law Review, the BYU Law Review, the Harvard Journal of Law and Technology, and the Yale Journal of Law and Technology.
+His empirical study of willful patent infringement and enhanced damages was selected as a winner of the Samsung-Stanford Patent Prize competition for outstanding new scholarship related to patent remedies.

 In addition, Professor Seaman has an interest in voting rights and election law, having written several works on the history, constitutionality, and potential future of Section 5 of the Voting Rights Act.